Emperor Xiaowu of Jin: Early reign

 In 376, the Jin vassal, Former Liang, was attacked by Former Qin.
 Jin forces, under Huan Chong's command, attempted to relieve the pressure on Former Liang by attacking Former Qin, but Former Liang fell quickly and Huan Chong withdrew his forces.
 In apprehension of a Former Qin attack, Jin evacuated much of its population north of the Huai River to regions south of the river.

-In 378, Former Qin made major attacks against the important Jin cities of Xiangyang, Weixing (魏興, in modern Ankang, Shaanxi), and Pengcheng.
+In 378, Former Qin made major attacks against the important Jin cities of Xiangyang, Weixing (魏興; southeast of present-day Suqian, Jiangsu), and Pengcheng.
 While general Xie Xuan was able to immediately recapture Pengcheng after it fell, Xiangyang and Weixing were taken by Former Qin forces in 379.

-In 380, Empress Wang died.
+On 24 October 380, Empress Wang died.
 Emperor Xiaowu did not have another empress for the rest of his life.

 In 381, Emperor Xiaowu began to study Buddhist sutras and he established a Buddhist study hall inside his palace, inviting monks to live within.

 In 383, Huan Chong made a counterattack against Former Qin, hoping to recapture Xiangyang and the southwest.
 However, after initial losses, Huan abandoned the campaign.

 The Battle of Fei River

-Later in 383, Former Qin's emperor, Fu Jiān, launched a major attack against Jin, intending to destroy it and unite China.
+In November 383, Former Qin's emperor, Fu Jiān, launched a major attack against Jin, intending to destroy it and unite China.
 At the Battle of Fei River, however, his forces panicked after trying to retreat to draw Jin forces across the river, and his army was routed with great losses, including his brother and prime minister, Fu Rong.
 Former Qin began to collapse after this defeat and never again posed a threat to Jin.